jasPerSh122902/The-link-list/Link-list/Link-list/Documention.md

 # **Introduction**
 This program is meant to be a test to make and work with the idea of link list.

+* Successful creation of a project which implements and demonstrates a double-linked list

+    * The created program must demonstrate a custom sorting algorithm
+* Project submitted as an executable binary file that can be run external to an IDE.
+* Source code and project files also submitted for review

 $File$ : _Iterator.h_

 $Type$ : Tempate T